rchmdndy/rchmdndy/README.md

 # 💫 About Me:
-Currently a student at State Polytechnic<br>Beginner at algorithm and logic
+Currently a student at s State Polytechnic<br>Beginner at algorithm and logic

 ## 🌐 Socials: